cockroachlabs/pg-auth-proxy/README.md

 In its present incarnation, pg-auth-proxy adds support for using JSON Web Tokens (JWT) as a source of authentication (i.e. establishing the identity of an incoming connection).
-A JWT bearer token is presented to the proxy via cleartext password authentication.
-The proxy validates the token's signature against a list of public keys that are retrieved from a JWKS document referenced by an OIDC discovery document or which are explicitly configured.
+A JWT bearer token is presented, via TLS, to the proxy as though it were a cleartext password.
+The proxy validates the token's signature against a list of public keys that are retrieved from a JWKS document referenced by an OIDC discovery document or which are provided through explicit configuration.

 Upon receipt of a valid JWT claim, the proxy will consult a configuration file to map the `sub` field to a database connection string.
 This connection string may use password-based authentication,